SumitJoshiGIT/RAGa/README.md

 ## Introduction

-This is RAGa, a library to facilitate RAG setups.
+This is RAGa, a app to facilitate quick RAG setups.
 The motivation for this project lies in a hackathon I am participating in on campus, Graphethon.
 It is designed to work well with Raspberry Pi-based robots and other applications.

 ## Present State